-complex organic shapes targeted by our approach, but the results shown in their paper are limited to coarse voxel grids and simple shapes.
+Computational Dissection Design.
+There has been a modest amount of research in computational techniques for solving the dissection problem and some similar problems.
+Zhou et al. [2012] introduced an algorithm for finding the minimum number of pieces for an exact dissection between shapes.
+Their method uses a voxel grid to represent the input shapes and uses a stochastic search strategy.
+In theory, a sufficient number of voxels could accurately capture the complex organic shapes targeted by our approach, but the results shown in their paper are limited to coarse voxel grids and simple shapes.
 Our continuous solution representation allows for more complex shapes.
-Zhou et al. [2014] proposed an algorithm that partitions a 3D shape into approximately cubic pieces and connects them with hinges so that it can be folded into a cube.
+Zhou et al. [2014] proposed an algorithm which partitions a 3D shape into approximately cubic pieces and connects them with hinges so that it can be folded into a cube.
 Their problem statement is related to the dissection problem in that they try to partition an object into pieces so that it can transform to another shape.
 Unlike our approach they make no effort to minimize the number of pieces, instead focusing on finding a viable hinge connectivity.
 Huang et al. [2016] proposed a method that, given two shapes, partitions the first into pieces that can be connected through hinges to transform into a shape that roughly approximates the second.
 Unlike the former work, they do not require physical feasibility.
 They determine the partition and hinge connectivity of the first shape through a user-provided skeleton, which limits the generality of their solutions.
 Their work targets significantly coarser approximations than ours.
-Kwan et al. [2016] recently proposed a novel shape descriptor that can be used to solve the 2D collage problem.
+Kwan et al. [2016] recently proposed a novel shape descriptor which can be used to solve the 2D collage problem.
 In this problem, the goal is to tightly pack shapes from a given library so that they approximate a larger shape.
 Their problem is similar to ours in that they approximate a shape with a set of pieces, but different in that the pieces are fixed and only need to form a single shape.
-Concurrent research by Song et al. [2017] explored the design of furniture that can reconfigured to form a different type of furniture, which is highly related to the dissection problem.
+Concurrent research by Song et al. [2017] explored the design of furniture which can reconfigured to form a different type of furniture, which is highly related to the dissection problem.

-REPRESENTATION
+3 REPRESENTATION